-In the Blue Cloud project use will be made of the GEODAB metadata brokerage service software kit as developed and managed by CNR-IIA.
-The mappings are made against the common GEODAB metadata model, and the GEODAB service will be set up by CNR-IIA to generate, maintain, and provide the common Blue-Cloud catalogue in a dynamical way with the latest entries as derived from the blue data infrastructures.
+In the Blue Cloud project for the first level use is made of the DAB metadata brokerage service software kit as developed and managed by CNR-IIA.
+The mappings are made against the common DAB metadata model, and the DAB service has been set up by CNR-IIA to generate, maintain, and provide a common Blue-Cloud level 1 catalogue as an internal service in a dynamical way with the latest entries as derived from the blue data infrastructures.

-For the data access part of the Blue-Cloud data discovery and access service, a data brokerage service will be developed, integrating the Blue Cloud metadata catalogue (see above), including a shopping mechanism and interfaces, both for human users and machines, to support the actual discovery and retrieval functions.
-This part will make use of the experience and software services that MARIS, IFREMER, and EUDAT have developed and are managing for the SeaDataNet CDI service.
+For the data access part of the Blue-Cloud data discovery and access service, a data brokerage service has been developed, integrating the internal Blue Cloud level 1 metadata catalogue (see above), a series of machine-to-machine interfaces to the blue data infrastructures for level 2 queries, and a shopping mechanism to support the actual discovery and retrieval functions.
+This part makes use of the experience and software services that MARIS, IFREMER, and EUDAT have developed and are managing for the SeaDataNet CDI service.
 For the Blue Cloud selected services will be adopted and/or adapted.